osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/items/complex/README.md

 # Complex Entities

 Complex entities are higher level features made of relationships between Atlas features.
-Those complex entities are never stored in the Atlas directly, but rather built on demand using Finders
+Those complex entities are never stored in the Atlas directly, but rather built on demand using Finders.

 ## Some examples